-Failure by a member of staff to comply with a council's code of conduct may give rise to disciplinary action.
+Failure by a council committee member or delegate of the council to comply with a council's code of conduct may give rise to disciplinary action.
+Where a council adviser, volunteer, contractor or member of a wholly advisory committee fails to comply with this Code of Conduct, other action may be taken, depending on the circumstances.